ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/mission-impossible-fall-out.markdown

   \ story.
 It’s an epic personal tale, and there are enormous emotional stakes for\
   \ all the characters.
 “Fallout” refers not only to nuclear fallout but also to the\
   \ fallout of all of Ethan’s good intentions.
 He has walked into a situation beyond\
-  \ his control, and he has to go through it even though he knows he’s being manipulated.</p>\r\
+  \ his control, and he has to go through it even though he knows he’s being manipulated.</p>\n\
-  \n<p>This Blu-Ray has it all including a bonus disc packed with unseen special features!\
+  <p>This Blu-Ray has it all including a bonus disc packed with unseen special features!\
   \ Does it sound like the best plan for your weekend?
 If so, think no more and enter\
   \ the form below for a chance to win and get ready to enjoy the adventure of Ethan\
-  \ Hunt and his team now!</p>"
+  \ Hunt and his team now!</p>\n"
 entry-title: "Win Mission: Impossible - Fallout on Blu-Ray!"
-entry-content: "Enter the draw to win Mission: Impossible - Fallout on Blu-Ray by\
+entry-content: "<p>Enter the draw to win Mission: Impossible - Fallout on Blu-Ray\
-  \ completing the form below before 23:59 on 11th of January 2019."
+  \ by completing the form below before 23:59 on 11th of January 2019.</p>\n"
 has-winner: false
 prize-description: "Mission: Impossible - Fallout on Blu-Ray."
 special-conditions: "This competition is also available on: https://aaa.nme.com/competitions/mission-impossible-fall-out\r\